Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - Endpoint: `get /type/union/receive/string`

-This test is tesing receiving a string value in simple union property.
+This test is testing receiving a string value in simple union property.

 Expect response: